kieferarmand/Financial_predicitons/README.md

-added to verify schedule functionality
+added to verify schedule functionality.